 However, keep in mind that in this tight labor market, you may be excluding good workers by performing a drug test for marijuana before hiring.
 Oregon is currently sitting at an unemployment rate of 4%; you don’t want to miss out on quality candidates by ruling them out if you don’t have to!

 If your workplace currently performs urine drug tests but wants to potentially expand its candidate pool, consider changing your drug testing process to oral swabs.
 Benefits include:

 - Recent drug use can still be detected

 Post-Accident Drug Testing

-OSHA’s ruling states that employers can’t deter proper incident reporting, or retaliate against employees for reporting an injury in the workplace.
-OSHA believes that if you have a policy that automatically calls for drug testing after every accident or injury, you are in violation of their law.
-While it may seem reasonable in some situations, it is often viewed as a privacy invasion and retaliation.
+OSHA’s ruling also states that employers can’t deter proper incident reporting or retaliate against employees for reporting an injury in the workplace.
+They believe that if you have a policy that automatically calls for drug testing after every accident or injury, you are in violation of their law.

-If you currently have an automatic mandatory post-accident drug testing procedure set up at your company, you may want to take a closer look and revise it.
+If you currently have an automatic mandatory post-accident drug testing procedure set up at your company, you may want to take a closer look and consider revising it.